myTerminal/myTerminal.github.io/diary/_page_2025021300/README.md

 ## Intro

-So I pretty much lied in the last video by calling the DW-290 my first [Casio](https://www.casio.com).
+So I pretty much recently by calling the DW-290 my first [Casio](https://www.casio.com).
 As a matter of fact, I took my time to decide on that watch.
 Meanwhile, one decision was easy, and that was to pick up this [Casio Forester](https://www.casio.com/us/watches/casio/product.FT-500WC-5BV) as a beater watch that I could wear anywhere I wanted.

 ## The Forester